Carmona, Cavite: Education

 The education sector in Carmona has improved in many aspects of endeavor.
-In line with the local government's thrust of enhancing quality education, the Department of Education (DepEd), particularly the District of Carmona and Carmona National High School, with the full support of the local government unit, implemented various programs and projects that intensified the education sector's efforts to achieve its goals.
+In line with the local government's thrust of enhancing quality education, the Department of Education (DepEd), particularly the City Schools Division of Carmona, and Carmona National High School, with the full support of the local government unit, implemented various programs and projects that intensified the education sector's efforts to achieve its goals.

 As early as 1995, various programs for the improvement of quality education started with a vision of producing competitive students at both the elementary and secondary levels.
 Carmona posted a literacy rate of 89%.
 The local government started with the computerization of all schools.
 Each public school was given computer units, and students were provided with computer lessons.
 This is in consonance with the belief that modern technology and equipment are considered factors in enhancing better education.
 To address the increasing number of enrollees and students, the LGU conceptualized the construction of 2-story buildings in different schools in Carmona.

 At present, the municipality has a substantial number of classrooms and teachers to meet the learning needs of the school-age population.
 As of the school year 2005–2006, the municipality has 50 educational institutions, 28 of which are public schools and 17 are privately run.
 The public schools are categorized into 18 pre-schools, 9 elementary schools, 1 junior high school, 1 senior high school, and 1 tertiary school.
 The private educational institutions are composed of 10 pre-schools, 7 elementary schools, 3 secondary/high schools, and a computer college.